williamxiron/398-TD-Front-Dev/README.md

-# Getting Started with Create React App
+# Getting Started

+Please ensure you have downloaded the latest version of Node (v18.16) [here](https://nodejs.org/en/download)

 This project was bootstrapped with [Themesberg's Volt React Dashbaord](https://github.com/themesberg/volt-react-dashboard).